adaltas/node-nikita-docs/README.md

 # Nikita Website

-The official Nikita website based on Gatsby and Material-UI.
+The official website of the [Nikita project](https://github.com/adaltas/node-nikita).
+It is written with Gatsby and Material-UI.

 To install and run the server: